Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

   knitr::kable(format = "markdown")
 ```
 ### Package ‘deidentifyr’
 Another package that can be used for data deidentification is ‘deidentifyr.’
-Using a slightly longer SHA-256 hash to generate a unique ID code, this package aims to avoid the potential recovery of hashed PII (Wilcox, 2019).
-This package is not yet on CRAN, but can be installed from GitHub. 'deidentify()' will generate a unique ID from personally identifying information.
+This package aims to avoid the potential recovery of hashed PIIs by using a longer SHA-256 hash to generate a unique ID code (Wilcox, 2019).
+This package is not yet on CRAN, but can be installed from the author's GitHub.
+The functtion 'deidentify()' will generate a unique ID from personally identifying information.
 Because the IDs are generated with the SHA-256 algorithm, they are a) very unlikely to be the same for people with different identifying information, and b) nearly impossible to recover the identifying information from.

 ```{r, eval = FALSE}
 devtools::install_github('wilkox/deidentifyr')